foreverphoenix/phoenix-fallout/02 Documentation.md

 # Balancing

-- [Loot Logic and Reduction](https://www.nexusmods.com/fallout4/mods/21366), reverted most changed to ammunition rarity back to vanilla, ESL-ified the plugins.
+- [Loot Logic and Reduction](https://www.nexusmods.com/fallout4/mods/21366), main file and Scrounger / Fortune Finder Rebalance, reverted changes to rarity for most types of ammunition in the main file to vanilla, ESL-ified the plugins.
 - [LootBalance](https://www.nexusmods.com/fallout4/mods/41121), only to reduce the amount of Medical Items and Chems lying around in the Commonwealth.
 Cleaned masters and removed the core plugin as it's not needed for the combination we're using.
 - [NPC Loot Drop Balance](https://www.nexusmods.com/fallout4/mods/24163/?)
 - [Vendor Diversity Overhaul](https://www.nexusmods.com/fallout4/mods/24969)